MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-overview.md

 > [!div class="nextstepaction"]
 > [Build your basic tab app](build-basic-tab-app.md)

-If a bot is what you're interested in, select the following button.
+If a bot is what you're interested in, select the following:

 > [!div class="nextstepaction"]
 > [Start building a bot](build-notification-bot.md)